Dora Akunyili: Personal life and death

 She was married to Chike Akunyili, a medical doctor, and they had six children: Ijeoma, Edozie, Somto, Njideka, Chidiogo and Obumneme.
 In 2017, one of her children, Njideka Akunyili Crosby was awarded the prestigious Genius Grant from the John D. and Catherine T. MacArthur Foundation.

 In 2012, her book: The War Against Counterfeit Medicine: My Story was published.

 Dora Akunyili died at a specialist cancer hospital in India on 7 June 2014 after a two-year battle with uterine cancer.
 Her funeral took place on 27 and 28 August, attended by many dignitaries from within Nigeria and beyond, including former President Goodluck Jonathan, and a former Nigerian military ruler General Yakubu Gowon.
 Akunyili was laid to rest at Agulu in Anambra State.

 Assassination of Chike Akunyili

 On 28 September 2021, her husband Chike Akunyili was killed by gunmen at Nkpor, in the Idemili North Local Government Area of Anambra on his way back from an event to honor his late wife at Sharon Hall, All Saints Cathedral, Onitsha, and organized by the University of Nigeria Nsukka Alumni Association (UNAA).
-At least seven other people were said to have been killed in the attack, which is currently under investigation.
-The Federal Government of Nigeria alleged that IPOB is responsible for his death.
+At least seven other people were said to have been killed in the attack.
+The Federal Government of Nigeria alleged that IPOB was responsible for his death.